kelmore5/PhillyRealEstateParser/README.md

 *Note: SQLite was chosen over MySQL or Postgres to improve portability of the script, but any database could be adopted if need be.

-This has been checked and was working on **May 7, 2018**, but I have no plans to maintain the project.
+This has been checked and was working on **May 22, 2018**, but I have no plans to maintain the project.

 ## Install

 ### Dependencies

 - python 3.6
-- pyvirtualdisplay
 - xlrd
 - xlwt
 - [selenium](http://selenium-python.readthedocs.io/installation.html)
-- [Xvfb](https://www.x.org/archive/X11R7.6/doc/man/man1/Xvfb.1.xhtml) (May not be necessary - check install of pyvirtualdisplay)
 - [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/)
 - [peewee](https://github.com/coleifer/peewee)

-*pyvirtualdisplay and Xvfb are used to create the headless display, selenium and chromedriver are used for the actual browsing

 ### Run

 First, download the repo

-    git clone --recurse-submodules -j8 https://github.com/kelmore5/masonic-web-parser
+    git clone --recurse-submodules -j8 https://github.com/kelmore5/philly-real-estate-parser

 Once downloaded and dependencies are installed, you can run it via

-    python3 lib/MasonicParser.py
+    python3.6 lib/PhillyParser.py

 ## Similar Projects